ELDER LAW CLINIC HIGHLIGHTED IN PERSPECTIVE MAGAZINE

 On Tuesday, March 21, Memphis Law welcomed Jim Emison, a renowned and award winning courtroom lawyer of 43 years, to present, "Cold Case: Justice for Elbert Williams."
 The program was sponsored by the Memphis Law Office of Diversity and the Black Law Students Association.
 Click here to read more.

 BLSA UNITY IN DIVERSITY SCHOLARSHIP BANQUET

 The Black Law Students Association hosted the inaugural Unity in Diversity Scholarship Banquet on Thursday, Feb.
 23 at The Guest House at Graceland, with keynote speaker, Robert Grey, the former ABA president and current president of the Leadership Council on Legal Diversity.
-The event raised over $100,000 for diversity scholarships at the University of Memphis School of Law.
+The event raised more than $100,000, with a significant portion going to diversity initiatives.

 Associate Dean Steve Mulroy's article "Hold" On: The Remarkably Resilient, Constitutionally Dubious 48-Hour Hold was recently cited in a Department of Justice Civil Rights Division report.
 His focus on the issue of "48 hour holds" was the main focus of the investigation and the main basis for finding a pattern and practice of discrimination.
 To read the full DOJ report, please click here.

 PROFESSOR CHRISTINA ZAWISZA NAMED MEMPHIS ATTORNEY FOR JUSTICE